 The Consultative Group to Assist the Poor (CGAP) defines digital credit as loans that are delivered and repaid digitally – over the phone.
 Being instant, remote and automated are the three characteristics that differentiate digital credit from conventional loans.

 Automated: Registration for digital credit mostly referred to as e-credit, application, disbursement, and repayment are automated.
-The lender designs a program with preset parameters which act as the guide to anyone requesting for digital credit.
+The lender designs a program with preset parameters that act as the guide to anyone requesting digital credit.

 Remote -The process does not involve any human interaction and can be done from anywhere.
 This eliminates the need to visit the nearest bank branch to get your loan/credit approved.
 It also eliminates a lot of paperwork present in the brick and motor issue of credit.

 Digital lenders in Kenya have risen sharply in the country, having the advantage of consumers embracing M-Pesa, therefore, making it easier for the uptake of other forms of Fintech innovations.

 Banks have also joined Fintech in digital credit, Equity has its own platform via Equitel, KCB has partnered with Safaricom for KCB-M-Pesa and Co-operative Bank has Mco-op Cash digital loan.